extremistan/May-Effect-Blog/README.md

-# May-Effect-Blog
+# May Effect Blog

-This is all the code for our blog on the May Effect
+All of our analysis and results can be found in the blog on our [website](https://exrtremistanresearch.com)